 - This event has passed.

-Personal Storytelling: Part Two: What Makes a Story Come Alive by Now You’re Talking! & Mid-Continent Public Library
+Personal Storytelling: Part One: How to Choose the Right Story to Tell by Now You’re Talking! & Mid-Continent Public Library

 Personal storytelling empowers storytellers to embrace an “aha” moment in their lives that changes them somehow in a way that is universally felt and understood by their audience.

 After a short story improv, learn about the five “beats” of narrative storytelling, and the different ways to start and end a story in a satisfying way.
 Then, focus on the brevity of language and throwing out “performative” and literary reciting in favor of authentic reliving of the experience.
 Leave with some article links on personal storycrafting do’s and don’ts, along with a few personal narrative stories to watch to see how different storytellers create compelling true stories using similar techniques.